mozilla-releng/balrog/docs/source/rules_detailed.rst

     - **Description** : A pointer to a Whitelist blob (stored in the Releases table) that can determine whether an update request is authorized to have the Release this rule is mapped to.

-    - **Mactching Logic** : If a whitelist is present, its shouldServeUpdate is called.
+    - **Matching Logic** : If a whitelist is present, its shouldServeUpdate is called.
 If it returns True, this rule is considered to be matching.
 If it returns False, this rule is thrown out.

     - **Examples** : Any valid release name, or NULL